Exercise & Eye Health

 - Make exercise and regular diet a priority.
 Vision problems and eye disease often come from having high blood pressure and high cholesterol.
 A healthy diet and consistent exercise are two of the most important steps you can take to lower both.

-- Set up recurring checkup appointment to see your eye doctor.
+- Set up recurring eye exam appointment to see your eye doctor.
 Notify your doctor immediately if you notice any changes in your vision.
 Detecting the early stages of eye diseases increases your chances of a successful treatment or reduces the progression of the disease.

 To learn more about protecting your vision and treatments for eye diseases, speak with one of our MEI eye doctor specialists.
-Our office locations include Flint, Lapeer, Grand Blanc, Oxford, and Fenton.
+We have several convenient Michigan locations, including Flint, Lapeer, Grand Blanc, Oxford, Lake Orion, and Fenton.